boubex/kigaliup.github.io/about.md

 <h2>For the peple</h2>

-we are bringing to the mass people of kigali a way to follow up on every upcoming and past event happening in kigali
+We are bringing to the people of kigali a way to follow up on every upcoming and past event happening in kigali.

-<h2>for event planers</h2>
+<h2>For event planners</h2>

-the mass can give a feedback of every event in the coment section or what they are expectiong to be at the event
+The masses can give feedback of every event in the comment section or what they are expecting to be at the event.